-As a therapist, my style is warm, authentic, collaborative, and holistic.
-Drawing from a number of therapeutic approaches, my style:
+As a therapist, my style is warm, authentic, and collaborative.
+Here are a few specific modalities that inform my approach:

-I believe there are many resources available to us which can support us in our healing process, including music, movement, nature, art, and writing, just to name a few.
+I believe there are many additional resources available which can support your healing process, including music, movement, art, ritual, and writing, just to name a few.
 At any point in our process, we may decide to explore your experience using one or many of these tools.